willhogan11/Adv_OOP_Assignment/README.md

 As briefly mentioned, i used composition frequently in my application, however i did use Implementation Inheritance in the form of a classes implementing a specific Interface.
 This allows for multiple interface implementations, whereas specification doesn't permit multiple inheritance at all.

 #### Single Responsibility Principle
+I used this principle to separate out my methods and classes and each one is doing one thing, for example the ```Metric``` class deals with, and only contains variables associated with the Metric class itself, which offers a **High Degree of Cohesion**, ie that a Class contains things that belong together.

+#### Singleton / Factory pattern
+A Singleton Factory class that creates a Single instance of the Metric class.
+I chose the Metric class to use to implement the **Factory Pattern**, as at any one time, there will only be one instance of a Metric object per run.

+#### Adapter Pattern
+As i progressed through the development of my application i realised that at some point i needed to try and take what's in my HashMap (That Stores the class / Package name as _Key_ and a Metric Object as the _Value_), and somehow get this into a 2d Object Array in order to properly display the data in the JTable section of the GUI.
+To overcome this i created the class ```ObjectMapAdapter```, that takes in a Map as an argument and returns a filled 2d Object Array.
+This may not conform with the exact specifications of how the Adapter pattern operates, however i went with the general spirit of how it's used.

 ---

 # Extras Added

 ### Swing GUI implementation
+The Swing application displays the data returned by the ```CalculateMetrics``` class in a JTable.
+There is a short menu that at the click of a button, will either close the application or open a separate dialog to display the Metric Data in tabular format.

 ### Java Docs
+A fully commented Java-Doc has been added to the application, with a complete breakdown of the API.

 ### UML Diagram (See Below)